blastbeng/spotisub/README.md

-# Spotify Playlist Generator
+# Spotify Subsonic Playlist Generator

-This is a work in progress, some features may not work and expect bugs

 ## Description

 Simple playlist generator based on spotify user and artists reccomendations with Navidrome support

-This script will also try to match all your Spotify playlists to your music library
+This script will try to match all your Spotify playlists to your music library using Subsonic APIs

+This generator works with Navidrome and every Subsonic API enabled media center

 SCRIPT FEATURES:
 * Generate 5 playlist based on your history, top tracks and saved tracks
 * Generate artist reccomendation playlists for every artist in your library
 * Generate playlists based on your created and followed playlists on Spotify

-For every playlist created if a navidrome.db file has been specified, it will try to delete the playlist by name from the Navidrome database.
-This because I noted that Navidrome doesn't automatically update modified playlists, but deleting and letting it reimporting everything solved this problem.

 ## Getting Started

 ### Dependencies

 * python3.5 with pip enabled
-* spotipy
-* pysqlite3
-* python-dotenv
+* rust compiler (not needed if using python with pyenv)

 ### Installing